Tohidur7/Blog-api/README.md

 # Blog-api
-This is a real time industry standard blog application
+This is a real time industry standard REST API blog application